guilhermelinhares/guilhermelinhares/README.md

 I am Guilherme, a DevOps and Developer Php, Js.

-- :alien: Pronouns: he/him
+- 👽 Pronouns: he/him
 - 💬 Ask me about:
-    - Wine :wine_glass:
+    - Wine 🍷
+    - Movies 🎥
-    - Pink Floyd :guitar:
+    - Pink Floyd 🎸
 - 📫 How to reach me:
     - [LinkedIn](https://www.linkedin.com/in/guilherme-linhares-a47873164/)